BOARD OF DIRECTORS 2024-2025

 EILEEN MATTINGLY, COMMUNICATIONS CO-CHAIR & BULLETIN CO-EDITOR

 Eileen MattinglyEileen was a classroom teacher (middle school through college) in Falmouth, the Philippines, New York City, and Maryland for over 30 years.
 She has a B.A. in International Studies from Georgetown University and M.A. degrees from St. John’s University and the Johns Hopkins University.
 Eileen has been a curriculum consultant for PBS, the National Endowment for the Humanities, and the Center for Learning.
 She served as Director of World Wise Schools, the National Peace Corps’ K-12 program on cross-cultural education, and was founding principal of an independent high school focusing on global studies near Annapolis, Maryland.
-She is now Director of Education at Journeys in Film, a non-profit organization committed to designing interdisciplinary cross-cultural curriculum to help students understand and appreciate people from other cultures.
+She is now a consultant for Journeys in Film, a non-profit organization committed to designing interdisciplinary cross-cultural curriculum to help students understand and appreciate people from other cultures.

 KAREN EPSTEIN, DIRECTOR AT-LARGE